keimochizuki/hsv/README.md

 [^nameorigin]: This relation to "high-speed video" files lies as an origin of the package name "hsv".
-It is thus not related to Hue-Saturation-Lightness color space, nor Herpes Simplex Virus\:innocent:
+It is thus not related to Hue-Saturation-Lightness color space, nor Herpes Simplex Virus.

-This package is composed of `.R` files that contain definition of functions for statistical environment **R**.
-These R functions work in a collaboration with **FFmpeg**, which is a classical open-source and cross-platform media converter software.
+The functions in this package work in a collaboration with **FFmpeg**, which is a classical open-source and cross-platform media converter software.
 FFmpeg is a commandline CUI (Character User Interface) software with enormous complicated options, which must be beyond the control of beginners.
-Thus, the author decided to utilize R to prepare appropriate command passed to FFmpeg by tidying up bothersome frame-to-time translation and other error managements.
+Thus, the author used R to prepare appropriate command passed to FFmpeg by tidying up bothersome frame-to-time translation and other error managements.

-The package also contains a few example `.R` scripts in `example` directory.
-Users can learn basic methods to use hsv package from these examples.
-Also use the comments at the top of these scripts to see what they are doing.
+Therefore, installation of FFmpeg is necessary before start using hsv pakcage.